 For preservice teachers there are opportunities to receive financial benefits to support your professional experience placements in a rural or remote school – information is available here.

-Generous financial and professional incentives are available to preservice teachers in their final year of a teaching degree who are interested in beginning their career in rural and remote schools.
+Generous financial and professional incentives are available to teachers considering a career in rural and remote schools.
 More information is available here.

 Teacher Education Centres of Excellence